JayeshPillai/manhole-website/index.md

 "<b>Manhole</b> is a Real-Time Animated VR Film, conveying the reality of manual scavenging in India."
 </span>
 <br>
-Through this experience we hope to shed further light on this inhuman practice that still prevails.
+Through this project we hope to shed further light on this inhuman practice that still prevails.
 <br>

 <hr style="height:1px;border-width:0;color:#fcd5ce;background-color:#fcd5ce">